fbpx

 What defines a wrongful death case for mesothelioma?

-A wrongful death case for mesothelioma applies when the patient or victim has passed away due to the cancer.
-The surviving loved ones — usually the spouse and/or children — become the claimants.
+A wrongful death case for mesothelioma applies when the mesothelioma patient dies from the cancer.
+The surviving loved ones — usually the spouse and children — become the claimants.
 They deserve compensation for lost wages, funeral costs, medical debt, other mesothelioma-related expenses, and pain and suffering.

 blue box icon